Computer science: Programming paradigms

 Many languages offer support for multiple paradigms, making the distinction more a matter of style than of technical capabilities.

 Research

 Conferences are important events for computer science research.
 During these conferences, researchers from the public and private sectors present their recent work and meet.
 Unlike in most other academic fields, in computer science, the prestige of conference papers is greater than that of journal publications.
 One proposed explanation for this is the quick development of this relatively new field requires rapid review and distribution of results, a task better handled by conferences than by journals.

-Education

-Computer Science, known by its near synonyms, Computing, Computer Studies, has been taught in UK schools since the days of batch processing, mark sensitive cards and paper tape but usually to a select few students.
-In 1981, the BBC produced a micro-computer and classroom network and Computer Studies became common for GCE O level students (11–16-year-old), and Computer Science to A level students.
-Its importance was recognised, and it became a compulsory part of the National Curriculum, for Key Stage 3 & 4.
-In September 2014 it became an entitlement for all pupils over the age of 4.

-In the US, with 14,000 school districts deciding the curriculum, provision was fractured.
-According to a 2010 report by the Association for Computing Machinery (ACM) and Computer Science Teachers Association (CSTA), only 14 out of 50 states have adopted significant education standards for high school computer science.
-According to a 2021 report, only 51% of high schools in the US offer computer science.

-Israel, New Zealand, and South Korea have included computer science in their national secondary education curricula, and several others are following.